bayobands/bayobands/README.md

 ## Hi there 👋
-My name is Bayo, and I am currently a Junior Computer Science Major intrested in all things Python and gaming.
+My name is Bayo, and I am currently a Junior at UCSC, and my major is Computer Science, I am intrested in all things gaming
 - 🔭 I’m currently working on school projects/ a personal game I am creating in Java I want to sell on App Store.
 - 🌱 I am currently learning Java.
 - ⚡ My favorite game is Valorant